AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 writing  procedural code for the instantiation of your data structures in many cases.

-A basic rule that has to be followed wh3n writing aggregates is that *every component* of the described data type has to be specified, even components that have a default value.
+A basic rule that has to be followed when writing aggregates is that *every component* of the described data type has to be specified, even components that have a default value.